Jeffracu/DataBase-SearchGPT/README.md

 ## **Licencia**

-La aplicación está licenciada bajo la licencia de derechos de autor.
+The code in this repository is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license.

-Copyright (c) 2024, Jefferson Ramos.
+Copyright 2024, Jefferson Ramos.

-This code is protected by copyright law.
-Do not copy or distribute without permission.

 ## **Agradecimientos**